You want smart political talk without the meltdowns?

 If you were president, what would your position be?

-The number one thing I would say is number one, we always stand with our allies.
+The number one thing I would say is, number one, we always stand with our allies.

-We will be loyal to our allies, we will be lethal to our collective adversaries.
+We will be lethal to our collective adversaries, number one.

-Number two, we should provide all the support, resources, weaponry, and emotional support to the nation of Israel and their people who have been murdered, who have been beheaded, burned, raped, their families need our collective support.
+Number two, we should provide all the support, resources, weaponry, and emotional support to the nation of Israel and their people who have been murdered, who have been beheaded, burned, raped.

 The only time to have a ceasefire is when they're all dead.